 Apparently, there’s a stigma about black Americans and us having a “stiff waistline.”
 Please!
 Our hips and waist move just as effortlessly.
 To my fellow American ladies, if you don’t already know how, make sure to practice your whining before you go.
 YouTube has plenty of videos you can watch.
 Stretch it out and get to whining!

 16. Join a Facebook Group

 Also, maybe you’re planning on going solo.
-There’s tons of others that go by them self as well.
-Team up with some other people that way you have a connect when you arrive.
+There are tons of others that go by themself as well.
+Team up with some other people that way you have a connection when you arrive.

 If you want support, check out and request to join Caribana 2021.
 I joined this particular group and they update the group yearly.

 17. “Respect the Mas”

 I heard this before, during, and after Caribana.
 Understand, this is cultural.
 This is not just a parade with half-naked ladies that are out there for your pleasure.
 Have respect for the culture, the masqueraders, and everyone that has dedicated their time to putting Caribana together.
 Enjoy the festivities, the costumes, and all the fun that comes with it.